Audit and Risk Committee

 - External member of Council appointed by the Council as Chair: Vicky Bailey

-- Three further external members of the Council: Lynette Eastman, Rakesh Sharma and Sherry Madera (Vice Chair)
+- Three further external members of the Council: Nora Senior, Rakesh Sharma and Sherry Madera (Vice Chair)

-- Up to three co-opted members: Sahil Rishi, two vacancies
+- Up to three co-opted members: Sahil Rishi, Neil Cassidy, one vacancy

 Secretary: Senior Governance Manager